 Address: Level 3, 71-75 Hai Ba Trung, Dist.
 1, HCMC

 Phone: +84 8 3827 4929

 Founded by the famous chef Luke Nguyen who was a judge of Master Chef Vietnam, Grain is committed to the food quality and aesthetics.
-The chef designed the menus, selected his team as well as cooking facilities and equipment.
+The chef-designed the menus selected his team as well as cooking facilities and equipment.
 Luke’s philosophy is to make people believe that everyone can cook Viet dishes and enjoy doing so.
-Classes are held from Mon to Sat and led by professional team of Grain.
-Standard cooking class is a 4 course meal class with 2 sessions per day, costs $48USD per person.
+Classes are held from Mon to Sat and led by a professional team of Grain.
+The standard cooking class is a 4-course meal class with 2 sessions per day, costs $48USD per person.
 Cook & Dine Diner Experience is also 4 meal course class, upon request and costs the same as the standard class.
-Cooking class with market visit is probably more expensive with given certificates and recipes when classes end.
+Cooking class with the market visit is probably more expensive with given certificates and recipes when classes end.
 Private class with custom menu, recipes and wine upon request is priced at $85USD per person.